Bandwidth/webrtc-sample-conference-java/README.md

-# Conferencing sample app for Node.js using Bandwidth WebRTC
+# Conferencing sample app for Java using Bandwidth WebRTC

 To run this sample, you'll need a Bandwidth phone number, Voice API credentials and WebRTC enabled for your account.
 Please check with your account manager to ensure you are provisioned for WebRTC.